wjschne/ggnormalviolin/README.md

 The defaults for highlighting is accomplished by selecting a subset of the whole distribution, setting `tail_fill` to black, and making the then making the black fill transparent by setting `tail_alpha` = 0.4.
-Setting these values to other colors and levels of tranparency can dramatically change the look of the plot.
+Setting these values to other colors and levels of transparency can dramatically change the look of the plot.

 ``` r